-1. Copy and extend ownCloud's example theme, or create one from scratch.

-2. Enable the theme in the ownCloud Admin dashboard.
+- 1. Copy and extend ownCloud's example theme or create one from scratch. - 2.
+Enable the theme which can be found in Settings > Admin > Apps > Show disabled Apps

-All themes, whether copied or new, must meet two key criteria, these are:
+All themes, whether copied or new, must meet two key criteria:

-- 1. They must be store in an app directory of your ownCloud installation, whether that's the core app directory (apps) or a custom app directory. - 2.
-They require a configuration file called appinfo/info.xml to be present.
+1. They must be stored in an app directory of your ownCloud installation, preferrably in apps-external or a custom app directory appinfo/info.xml